 8:00a.m. until 5:00p.m.
 Monday through Friday

-The E. Lingle Craig Preservation Lab is not generally open to the public, but the staff give frequent tours and workshops.
+The E. Lingle Craig Preservation Lab gives frequent tours and workshops.
 For more information, please contact the Associate Dean for Technical Services and Preservation, Mechael Charbonneau.

-The E. Lingle Craig Preservation Laboratory is located at 851 North Range Road, Bloomington, IN 47408:
+The E. Lingle Craig Preservation Laboratory is located at 2850 East Discovery Parkway, Bloomington, IN 47408:

-If you are traveling via automobile from the Herman B Wells Library drive East on 10th street towards the IN 45/46 Bypass.
-Cross over 45/46 and continue to the stop light at the intersection of 10th street and Range Road (to your left) / Pete Ellis Drive (to your right).
-Turn left onto Range Road and follow the road past the curve to the left.
+If you are traveling via automobile from the Herman B Wells Library,drive East on 10th Street towards the IN 45/46 Bypass.
+Cross over 45/46 and continue to the stop light at the intersection of 10th Street and East Discovery Parkway (to your left) / Pete Ellis Drive (to your right).
+Turn left onto East Discovery Parkway and follow the road past the curve to the left.
 The Preservation Lab is located in the Ruth Lilly Auxiliary Library Facility.
-Indiana University C and E permit parking as well as handicapped parking are all available.
+Indiana University staff and student permit parking, two visitor's spaces, and handicapped parking are available.

 #6 and #9 Campus buses stop on 10th Street near our location.
 Approximately 5 minutes additional walking is required.

-Step in through the front doors into the vestibule.
-On the east wall, the left side as you face into the lab, there is a phone to ring into the work areas.
+Enter the front door into the vestibule.
+On wall to your the left there is a phone to ring into the work areas.
 Select the button marked "Preservation" then press the "Call" button to ring the Preservation Lab.
 A staff member will meet you at the door.

 Mechael Charbonneau, Associate Dean for Technical Services and Preservation

 Alternately, individual staff can be reached directly for assistance.